stablekernel/aqueduct/source/docs/tut/executing-queries.md

 `ManagedDataModel.fromCurrentMirrorSystem()` will find all of our `ManagedObject<T>` subclasses and 'compile' them into a data model.
 A `PostgreSQLPersistentStore` takes database connection information that it will use to connect and send queries to a database.
 Together, these objects are packaged in a `ManagedContext`.

+!!! tip "Configuring a Database Connection"
+    This tutorial hardcodes the information needed to connect to a database.
+In a future chapter, we will move these values to a configuration file so that we can change them during tests and various deployment environments.

 The context will coordinate with these two objects to execute queries and translate objects to and from the database.
 Controllers that make database queries need a reference to the context.
 So, we'll want `HeroesController` to have access to the context.

 In `heroes_controller.dart`, add a property and create a new constructor: